norech/epitech.js/README.md

 ## Safety concerns

-Old versions of epitech.js did not have any security measures built-in.
-It is therefore recommended to use more recent versions (`v0.1.7+`).
+Old versions of epitech.js did not have any security measures or sanity checks built-in.
+It is therefore recommended having a recent version of epitech.js (at least `v0.1.7`).

 Since `v0.2.0`, epitech.js performs an autologin link validation.
-Previous versions of epitech.js did not perform this check, and could lead to security issues.
+Previous versions of epitech.js did not perform this check, which could lead to security issues when using invalid autologin links.

 Since `v0.2.0`, epitech.js provides an `indirect` authentication strategy to avoid leaking your autologin link.
 This strategy performs an authentication request separately from your requests.
 As of this release, it is the default strategy.
 Previous versions used a `direct` strategy, which was insecure.